-- (13) Restaurants should remove common-use condiments, such as salt, pepper, and ketchup, from tables.
-These items should be provided upon request and cleaned and sanitized between uses if single-use options are not available. - (14) Restaurants should not place utensils on a table until after a customer or patron is seated and, if possible, should offer disposable single-use utensils. - (15) Restaurants should utilize disposable paper menus if possible or sanitize menus after each use. - (16) Restaurants shall use approved sanitizing solutions to clean tables, chairs, and check presenters after each table tum or seating. - (17) Restaurants shall provide a cleaning station or alcohol-based hand sanitizer at all entry points. - (18) Restaurants shall discontinue self-service buffets or food stations to prevent customers and patrons from reusing service utensils to avoid potential physical contamination; however, employees may be permitted to dispense food via cafeteria-style buffet service. - (19) Restaurants shall discontinue services that allow customers and patrons to fill or refill their own beverage cups. - (20) Restaurants shall sanitize all doorknobs and other shared or frequently touched surfaces as much as possible between newly arriving parties with approved sanitizing solutions. - (21) Restaurants should only use kiosks or touch screens for customers and patrons if they can be sanitized between uses and should encourage touchless payment operations like credit cards with no signature required. - (b) Notwithstanding the foregoing restrictions and conditions of operation, Restaurants are authorized and encouraged to prepare, produce, or otherwise offer or sell food or beverages for off-premises consumption to the extent currently authorized, permitted, or otherwise allowed by law, whether via delivery, carry-out or drive-thru distribution, curbside pick-up, or other alternate means. - (c) For purposes of this section, "Restaurants" are defined as "retail food establishment[s]," pursuant to citation 1-201.10(B)(106) of Regulation 61-25 of the South Carolina Code of Regulations, licensed or permitted by DHEC in accordance with section 44-1-140 of the South Carolina Code of Laws, as amended, or other applicable law, with the exception of "independent living food-service operations" or "licensed healthcare facilities," which are expressly excluded from the definition of Restaurants.
+- (11) Restaurants should remove common-use condiments, such as salt, pepper, and ketchup, from tables.
+These items should be provided upon request and cleaned and sanitized between uses if single-use options are not available. - (12) Restaurants should not place utensils on a table until after a customer or patron is seated and, if possible, should offer disposable single-use utensils. - (13) Restaurants should utilize disposable paper menus if possible or sanitize menus after each use. - (14) Restaurants should use approved sanitizing solutions to clean tables, chairs, and check presenters after each table tum or seating. - (15) Restaurants should provide a cleaning station or alcohol-based hand sanitizer at all entry points. - (16) Restaurants should discontinue self-service buffets or food stations to prevent customers and patrons from reusing service utensils to avoid potential physical contamination; however, employees may be permitted to dispense food via cafeteria-style buffet service. - (17) Restaurants should minimize, modify, or discontinue services that allow customers and patrons to fill or refill their own beverage cups. - (18) Restaurants should sanitize all doorknobs and other shared or frequently touched surfaces as much as possible between newly arriving parties with approved sanitizing solutions. - (19) Restaurants should only use kiosks or touch screens for customers and patrons if they can be sanitized between uses and should encourage touchless payment operations like credit cards with no signature required. - (b) Notwithstanding the foregoing restrictions and conditions of operation, Restaurants are authorized and encouraged to prepare, produce, or otherwise offer or sell food or beverages for off-premises consumption to the extent currently authorized, permitted, or otherwise allowed by law, whether via delivery, carry-out or drive-thru distribution, curbside pick-up, or other alternate means. - (c) For purposes of this section, "Restaurants" are defined as "retail food establishment[s]," pursuant to citation 1-201.10(B)(106) of Regulation 61-25 of the South Carolina Code of Regulations, licensed or permitted by DHEC in accordance with section 44-1-140 of the South Carolina Code of Laws, as amended, or other applicable law, with the exception of "independent living food-service operations" or "licensed healthcare facilities," which are expressly excluded from the definition of Restaurants.
 This section does not direct the closure of retail beverage venues that currently provide for the sale of alcoholic beverages for off-site consumption and does not require the closure of production operations or wholesale distribution at breweries, wineries, or distilleries.